Student Status

 2. Evaluate a student’s eligibility for Basic Food:

-1. If you decide that a client meets the definition of a student, review the circumstances to decide if the person is an eligible student for Basic Food.
+1. If you decide a client meets the definition of a student, review the circumstances to decide if they are an eligible student for Basic Food.

-Before allowing student eligibility based on dependent care responsibilities when both parents live in the household, determine why the other parent cannot care for the child in place of the student parent.
-Ask the following questions during the interview:
+2. Before allowing student eligibility based on dependent care responsibilities when both parents live in the household, determine why the other parent cannot care for the child in place of the student parent.

 EXAMPLE: